 Windows will then ask if you want to keep the new display settings.
 Click Yes (Windows XP and Vista) or Keep changes to confirm; No or Revert to restore previous settings.
-You should click a button within 15 seconds, or Windows will automatically revert to previous resolution.
+You should click a button within 15 seconds, or Windows will automatically revert to the previous resolution.

 In Windows XP and Vista you can also select the number of colors available in the Display Properties or Display Settings window by adjusting the Color quality or Colors box value.
 Under most circumstances, you should select Highest (32 bit) here.
 If you are using some old CRT monitor, you might also try High (24 bit) or Medium (16 bit) modes.

 Click Apply to test new settings.
-Again, CRT monitors might go blank - wait 15 seconds without clicking a mouse button or pressing a key on keyboard to revert to previous settings automatically.
+Again, CRT monitors might go blank - wait 15 seconds without clicking a mouse button or pressing a key on the keyboard to revert to previous settings automatically.

-In Windows XP and Windows Vista, this setting affects all users on the computer, but Windows 7 and 8 are able to use different text size for different user accounts.
+In Windows XP and Windows Vista, this setting affects all users on the computer, but Windows 7, 8/8.1 and 10 are able to use different DPI settings (text size) for each user account.